maltemoeser/BCGraph/readme.md

 ## Install

 - Use maven to install dependencies
-- Copy `test.properties`, rename it to `production.properties` and fill in the missing directories
+- Copy `test.properties` to `src/main/resources/`, rename it to `production.properties` and fill in the missing directories

 ## Examples